 Most of these marketplaces sell general goods, with fashion website Zando the only exception.
 Many of the sites are retailers themselves as well as marketplaces, with just Jumia and bidorbuyadopting a pure-play marketplace model.

 About the data

-This is the first edition of the World’s Top Online Marketplaces.
+This is the fourth edition of the World’s Top Online Marketplaces.

-The lists are ranked by estimated website visits, based on SimilarWeb data for February 2019.
+The lists are ranked by estimated website visits, based on SimilarWeb data for July 2022.
 Traffic to different domains for the same marketplace (e.g. amazon.com, amazon.co.uk, amazon.de etc.) has been combined and allocated to the top five countries from which the traffic was generated.
 Marketplaces with under 50,000 monthly visits have been excluded entirely, and only websites with more than one million visits per month are listed (except for Africa).

 While GMV (gross merchandise value) would be an ideal measure of marketplace size, this is not reliably available for most online marketplaces.
 Traffic data provides a consistent measure of popularity that can be applied to all marketplaces worldwide.

 “Online marketplaces” are defined in the main text above.
 We have excluded some marketplaces which are only a small part of the overall offering from much larger websites.
-These include Facebook Marketplace, Google Shopping Actions and Groupon Goods.
+These include Facebook Marketplace and Buy on Google.
 It is not possible to separate marketplace traffic from other website traffic for these sites.

-For companies that own multiple marketplaces, we have included them separately if they are different brands.
-For example, eBay-owned Gmarket and GittiGidiyor have their own unique branding so they are included separately.
+For companies that own multiple marketplaces, we have included them separately if they use different brands.
+For example, eBay-owned Gmarket and GittiGidiyor have their own unique branding, so they are included separately.
 Where brands are simply localized for different countries, they are included with the main brand.
 For example, AbeBooks is known as IberLibro in Spain, but the brand is identical in every other way.